 Instead of scheduling work hours, it’s sometimes easier to schedule downtime.
 Set an alarm for when you’re ‘off the clock.’
 No matter what you’re doing, stop working.

 You can do this to signal the end of the business day or the start of a break.
-When we force ourselves to stop working at a specific time, we’re more likely to be motivated to start work earlier, too.
-Our brains know we need to get x, y and z finished by a certain amount of time and the consequences if we fail to meet our goals.
+When we force ourselves to stop working at specific times, we’re more likely to be motivated to start work earlier.
+Our brains know we need to get specific tasks finished by a certain amount of time.
+Thus, it also knows consequences if we fail to meet our goals.

 Similarly, you could also make a deal with yourself to begin your workday only after you’ve finished your morning meditation, breakfast and playtime with your toddler.
 When we’re fully rested, we can find the energy we need to be productive throughout the day.